WoodShack/godot-local-notification/README.md

 This is a module for [Godot Game Engine](http://godotengine.org/) which add local and remote notification feature for iOS and Android.

-## Installation
+## Installation Godot 3.5

-1. At first you need [NativeLib-CLI](https://github.com/DrMoriarty/nativelib-cli) or [NativeLib Addon](https://github.com/DrMoriarty/nativelib).

-2. Make `nativelib -i local-notification` in your project directory if you are using CLI.
-Find `LOCAL-NOTIFICATION` in plugins list and press "Install" button if you are using GUI Addon.
+1. Download the latest release and move the files into your godot project

-3. Enable **Custom Build** for using in Android.
+2. Enable **Custom Build** for using in Android.

-4. Set Android Target SDK to 33 or higher.
+3. Set Android Target SDK to 33 or higher.

-5. Add 'android.permission.POST_NOTIFICATIONS' and 'android.permission.SCHEDULE_EXACT_ALARM' as custom permissions.
+4. Add 'android.permission.POST_NOTIFICATIONS' and 'android.permission.SCHEDULE_EXACT_ALARM' as custom permissions.

 ## Usage

-Add wrapper `scripts/localnotification.gd` into autoloading list in your project.
+Add `localnotification.gd` into autoloading list in your project.
 So you can use it everywhere in your code.

 ## API